vertica/spark-connector/CONTRIBUTING.md

 sbt test
 ```

-The tests may also be run from an IDE such as IntelliJ.
+Note that `sbt assembly` also calls `sbt test`.
+The tests may also be run from an IDE, such as IntelliJ.

 We try to keep overall unit test coverage above a certain threshold.
 To see if the connector is meeting that threshold, run: